-Allegations and Hearings
+Allegations and Notice

 - 1. Student Code of Conduct allegations may be filed against any student by any member of the WDT community. - a.
-Allegations other than academic misconduct shall be directed to the Student Success Director/Registrar or designated representative. - b.
-Allegations of academic misconduct shall be directed to the VP for Teaching and Learning or designated representative. - c.
+Allegations of academic misconduct shall be directed to the VP for Teaching and Learning or designated representative. - b.
+Allegations other than academic misconduct shall be directed to the VP for Institutional Effectiveness & Student Success or designated representative. - c.
 The complaint shall state the specific facts that form the basis for the allegation, as well as the identities of any other witnesses and the location of any physical evidence of the misconduct.
-Allegations must be signed by the complainant.
-Any allegation should be submitted as soon as possible after the event takes place or after the complainant discovers the identity of the alleged perpetrator. - 2.
-The VP for Teaching and Learning or Student Success Director/Registrar shall make an initial determination as to whether the allegations were timely, taking into account the seriousness of the incident and the degree to which delay may have impaired access to evidence.
-The VP for Teaching and Learning or Student Success Director/Registrar shall determine if the allegations have merit and whether the incident sufficiently affects WDT interest to warrant further proceedings.
+Allegations must be signed by the Reporter.
+Any allegation should be submitted as soon as possible after the event takes place or after the Reporter discovers the identity of the alleged Respondent. - 2.
+The VP for Teaching and Learning or VP for Institutional Effectiveness & Student Success shall make an initial determination as to whether the allegations were timely, taking into account the seriousness of the incident and the degree to which delay may have impaired access to evidence.
+The VP for Teaching and Learning or VP for Institutional Effectiveness & Student Success shall determine if the allegations have merit and whether the incident sufficiently affects WDT interest to warrant further proceedings. - 3.
+Once the VP for Teaching and Learning or VP for Institutional Effectiveness & Student Success determines that a violation may have occurred and that an investigation shall commence, the VP for Teaching and Learning, VP for Institutional Effectiveness & Student Success or designee shall provide the charged student with a written notice of the alleged violation.
+This notice shall be presented in person whenever possible.
+In lieu of in-person delivery notice of an alleged violation may be sent through campus email or, in matters of serious allegations, shall be sent to the student via registered mail.
+The notice shall include: - a. statement of the charge(s), including the nature and circumstances of the alleged offense; - b. the date, time, and place of the informal resolution hearing; - c. the name of the person to contact to read the report(s) pertaining to said allegations of violations; - d. and a copy of, or link to, the due process and disciplinary procedures in effect at that time.